haplesshero13/pcf-express-sso/README.md

 ## Basic Usage Example:

 Install with NPM or Yarn: `yarn add pcf-express-sso`.
+If you are using TypeScript you will also need to add `@types/express` and `@types/simple-oauth2`.

 ```typescript
 import * as express from "express"